KL-Divergence

-The KL divergence measures the difference between the probability distribution of a model and the true distribution, disregarding the uncertainty of the true distribution itself.
+The KL divergence measures the difference between the probability distribution of a model and the true distribution , i.e. the cross-entropy, disregarding the entropy of the true distribution itself:

 KL divergence is not a metric (distance) because it is not symmetric!